 Is your home above or below the median U.S. value?

-Most experts suggest that if your home falls under the median U.S. home value, you should set the rental price closer to 1.1%.
+Most real estate agents suggest that if your home falls under the median U.S. home value, you should set the rental price closer to 1.1%.
 Homes worth more than the median value should use the 0.8% figure.

 Supply and demand makes a difference

 You’re probably familiar with the concept of looking at comps when buying a home.
-Comps, which are often referred to as “closed comparable sales” help your appraiser determine the market value of your home.
+Comps, which is short for comparable sales, help your appraiser determine the market value of your home.
 You can use rental comps in the same way when setting the price of your rental.

 You can use online rental platforms like Zillow, Trulia, and ForRent.com to find listings that are comparable to yours.
-Find homes that have similar square footage, number of bedrooms, number of bathrooms, and location.
+Find homes in your zip code that have similar square footage, number of bedrooms, number of bathrooms, and location.

 Examine each of those listings and think about how your house compares.
 Having new appliances or new flooring are upgrades that allow you to charge more.
 Renters are usually willing to pay more for a house that feels brand new.